PyMVPA/PyMVPA/doc/source/tutorial_searchlight.rst

 with different classifiers and investigated error rates and confusion matrices.
 So what can we do?

-Ideally, we would have something that computes a vector with a per feature score that indicates how important a particular feature (most of the time a voxel) is in the context of a certain classification task.
-There are various possibilities to get such a vector in PyMVPA.
-We could simply compute an ANOVA_ F-score per feature, yielding a score that tell us which feature varies significantly between any of the categories in our dataset.
+Ideally, we would like to have something that estimates per each feature a score that indicates how important that particular feature (most of the time a voxel) is in the context of a certain classification task.
+There are various possibilities to get a vector of such per feature scores in PyMVPA.
+We could simply compute an ANOVA_ F-score per each feature, yielding scores that would tell us which features vary significantly between any of the categories in our dataset.

 .. _ANOVA: http://en.wikipedia.org/wiki/Analysis_of_variance

 Before we can take a look at the implementation details, let's first recreate our preprocessed demo dataset.
 The code is taken verbatim from the :ref:`previous tutorial part <chap_tutorial_classifiers>` and should raise no questions.
 We get a dataset with one sample per category per run.